 In order to participate in the athletic program that the school district offers, all students will be assessed an equipment fee.
 The fee is being charged for use of equipment that is supplied by the district for all of the sports programs.
 Towels will not be provided.
-Activity fees for $7^{th}$ and $8^{th}$ grade activities are currently \$30.
-If a $7^{th}$ or $8^{th}$ grader is put on the eligibility list that is turned into the Minnesota State High School League, then that individual will pay the high school rate.
-Those qualifying for free and reduced lunch will pay a reduced participation fee.
+Activity fees for 7th and 8th grade activities are currently \$20.
+If a 7th or 8th grader is put on the eligibility list that is turned into the Minnesota State High School League, then that individual will pay the high school rate.